moraisandre/nSteveBallmer/README.md

 Replace all boring images from any website with funny Steve Ballmer ones!

-A good extension for prank your friends when they leave the computer unlocked
+A good extension for pranking your friends when they leave the computer unlocked

 <img src="icons/icon128.png">